A flexible and differentiable coil proxy for stellarator equilibrium optimization: Introduction

 \section{Introduction}

-Stellarators are attractive three-dimensional (3D) fusion devices that generate a rotational transform with external coils rather than a plasma current.
+Stellarators are attractive three-dimensional (3D) fusion devices that generate a rotational transform with external coils rather than with a plasma current.
 Unlike tokamaks, stellarators do not require steady-state current drive.
-Therefore, they are not susceptible to the current-driven instabilities that cause most disruptions in tokamaks \cite{intro_JET_disruption}.
-Experimental evidence also shows that stellarators can operate at pressures beyond the linear instability thresholds of tokamaks \cite{intro_pressure_limit}.
-Therefore, stellarator power plants are likely to have simpler control systems, lower power recirculation, higher triple product, and higher energy efficiency than tokamaks \cite{intro_Menard_2011}.
+Therefore, they are not susceptible to the current-driven instabilities that can cause disruptions in tokamaks~\cite{intro_JET_disruption}.
+Experimental evidence also shows that stellarators can operate at pressures beyond their linear instability thresholds\cite{intro_pressure_limit}.
+Therefore, stellarator power plants are likely to have simpler control systems, lower power recirculation, higher triple product, and higher energy efficiency than tokamaks~\cite{intro_Menard_2011}.

-Coil engineering is a primary factor in the cost of a stellarator~\cite{strykowsky_engineering_2009, intro_w7x_delay}.
-The accuracy of the coil magnetic field is also directly related to plasma performance.
-Recent studies have shown that equilibrium choice has an order-of-magnitude impact on coil complexity.
-In addition, each equilibrium can prefer different types of coil topology \cite{kappel_magnetic_2024, intro_quasr, lanke_fu_global}.
-These factors make coil-plasma balance a field of active study in stellarator physics.
+The design of the magnetic coil system is a critical part of the design of a stellarator power plant.
+Coil engineering cost is a primary factor in the cost of a stellarator~\cite{strykowsky_engineering_2009, intro_w7x_delay}.
+The accuracy of the coil magnetic field is directly related to plasma performance.
+Coil complexity also influences the choice of stellarator equilibrium.
+Recent studies have shown that the choice of equilibrium has an order-of-magnitude impact on coil complexity~\cite{lanke_fu_global,kappel_magnetic_2024}.
+In addition, each equilibrium can prefer a different type of coil topology.
+For example, LHD, a device with a simple helical coil set, is difficult to reproduce with modular coils~\cite{ lanke_fu_global,kappel_magnetic_2024}.
+These factors make coil-plasma co-design a field of active study in stellarator physics.

-There are two main methods to design a stellarator.
-Most existing stellarator configurations are produced with a two-stage method.
-This method treats plasma and coil optimization as two isolated problems.
-Both stages involve costly, high-dimensional, non-convex optimization problems, but are still more tractable than designing the equilibrium and coils simultaneously.
-Because few coil complexity and force proxies connect the two stages, the two-stage method can result in equilibria with good physics properties and unrealistically complex coils.
+There are two main methods for designing a stellarator.
+Most existing stellarator configurations are produced using a two-stage method.
+Stage-1 produces an optimized equilibrium with favorable physical properties, and stage-2 designs a coil-set for the equilibrium.
+Both stages involve costly, high-dimensional, non-convex optimization problems.
+However, designing the equilibrium and coils separately is still more tractable than designing both at once.
+Because few coil complexity and force proxies connect the two stages, the two stage method can result in equilibria with good physical properties and unrealistically complex coils.